garethjevans/devops-playground-tutorial/README.md

 # Launch Cloud Shell

-Navigate to the Google Cloud Console at https://console.cloud.google.com/.
+Navigate to the [Google Cloud Console](https://console.cloud.google.com/).
 Once you have logged in, click on the Activate Cloud Shell button in the top right of the screen.

 ![Activate Cloud Shell](/images/startcloudshell1.png)